 There are ghostly women lamenting their lost love, poltergeists throwing objects around, a statue with precognitive abilities and even a ghostly german shepherd dog!

-Join us as we explore some of the most haunted places in Bakersfield, CA:
+Join us as we explore the most haunted places in Bakersfield California.

 Central Park in Bakersfield is said to be home to a woman in white.
 The majority of reports from those who have seen her suggest that she is most likely to appear in the early hours of the morning, just before daybreak.
 She is usually seen walking along the canal.

-According to local legend, the statue of Father Francisco Garces which stands in Garces Memorial Circle will offer a warning prior to any major accidents!
+According to local legend, the statue of Father Francisco Garces, which stands in Garces Memorial Circle, will offer a warning before any significant accidents!

-This is the spot where there are quite a large number of accidents, but apparently, a number of people have reported seeing the statue’s hands moving or hearing the Father uttering a prayer right before an accident.
-This is actually the only traffic circle in town as well.
+The Garces Memorial Circle is, in fact, the spot where there are quite a large number of accidents.
+Still, many people have reported seeing the statue’s hands moving or hearing the Father uttering a prayer right before an accident.

-Kern County Museum is one of the most haunted places in Bakersfield thanks to a number of resident ghosts.
-It is actually home to several ghosts in the various different areas of the museum.
-For example, The Pioneer Village is apparently the site of some residual haunting with visitors describing the sounds of some long forgotten birthday party echoing inside the building!
+Kern County Museum is one of the most haunted places in Bakersfield, thanks to several resident ghosts.
+It is actually home to several ghosts in the various areas of the museum.
+For example, The Pioneer Village is apparently the site of some residual haunting with visitors describing the sounds of some long-forgotten birthday party echoing inside the building!

-The Gaslight Melodrama Theatre and Music Hall actually dates back to the 1970s, but when it was built it was originally a toy store.
-However, as the neighborhood began to get a little bit sketchy business started to trail off and in a couple of years he ended up losing his store.
+The Gaslight Melodrama Theatre and Music Hall actually dates back to the 1970s, but it was originally a toy store when it was built.
+However, as the neighborhood began to get a little bit sketchy, the business started to trail off, and in a couple of years, he ended up losing his store.
 Distraught at losing the business he ended up hanging himself in the attic.